Language:

 The ASTM G21 is a qualitative test that employs a high concentration of spores, from five different fungal species, to determine the resistance of synthetic polymeric materials to fungal growth.

-Fungi are generally not able to breakdown the main resin component of synthetic polymer to use as a source of carbon (sugar).
+Fungi are generally not able to break down the main resin component of synthetic polymer to use as a source of carbon (sugar).
 However, many additives, such as plasticizers, cellulose, lubricants, stabilizers, and colorants that are added to impart desirable characteristics, are very susceptible to microbial growth.

-Once fungi become established by breaking down the easily digested ingredients, the acids they produce as by-products of growth breakdown the resin into a more useable food source.
+Once fungi become established by breaking down the easily digested ingredients, the acids they produce as by-products of growth break down the resin into a more useable food source.

 A good analogy is how lighter fluid is used to successfully set charcoal on fire.
 The additives act as a quick burst of energy that unlocks the stored power in the polymer resin.